sqz-xy/gad-sdk/docs_sphinx/source/longform/lever_arm.rst

 following the Tait-Bryan ZYX convention found
 `here <https://en.wikipedia.org/wiki/Euler_angles>`_.

-Again there are two method to set an alignment and its corresponding variance:
+Again, there are two methods to set an alignment and its corresponding variance:

 Directly via the SDK
 --------------------

-The alignment and variances can be set directly via SDL with the following code:
+The alignment and variances can be set by the SDK with the following code:

 .. tabs::